 Lease of land

-A lease of part of a parcel of land with a term in excess of 5 years, including any option of renewal, constitutes a subdivision of the land and must be defined as a lot in a deposited plan.
-A completed subdivision certificate will be required.
+A lease of part of a parcel of land with a term in excess of 5 years, including any option of renewal, constitutes a subdivision of the land and must be defined as a lot in a deposited plan of survey.
+A completed Subdivision Certificate will be required.

-Where the term of the lease does not exceed 5 years, including any option of renewal, may be compiled and lodged with the lease as an annexure.
-As such a lease will not constitute a subdivision in terms of s.23G(d)(1) Conveyancing Act 1919 a subdivision certificate will not be required -see also Lease plans page.
-Also see Greg Stilianou, Land Titling Law and Practice in NSW, Lawbook Co.
-2013 [12.370].
+Where the term of the lease does not exceed 5 years, including any option of renewal, the lease area may be compiled and lodged as an A4 sketch plan annexed to the lease.
+Such a lease will not constitute a subdivision in terms of section 23G(d)(1) Conveyancing Act 1919, and a Subdivision Certificate will not be required -see also Lease plans page.
 The annexed plan must comply with the standard requirements for compiled plans as set out in General Plan Requirements above.

 The boundaries of the lease site may be defined on a compiled plan annexed to the lease in the following ways: